Peaches, pecans, and a plethora of historical and cultural attractions make it easy to understand why so many people

 With a cost of living index of 83.0, Statesboro is the city ranked lowest in the council’s most recent data.
 The largest city in and seat of Bulloch County, Statesboro is about an hour northwest of Savannah, giving it a small-town feel within easy reach of a slightly larger city.

-Sitting close enough to the South Carolina border that it was lumped together with Aiken in the index, August enjoys the second-lowest cost of living in Georgia (index 84), and also boasts waterfront views of the Savannah River.
-With a population of over 197,000, according to the most recent census information, this town has a larger population than Savannah and is home to the Morris Museum of Art and the Augusta Museum of History.
+Sitting close enough to the South Carolina border that it was lumped together with Aiken in the index, August enjoys the third-lowest cost of living in Georgia (index 84.5), and also boasts waterfront views of the Savannah River.
+With a population of over 201,000, according to 2021 census information, this town has a larger population than Savannah and is home to the Morris Museum of Art and the Augusta Museum of History.

 Small and oozing with Southern charm, Dublin is in the heart of the state about an hour southeast of Macon.
-The council gave it a cost of living index of 85.4, making it the third-cheapest city in Georgia to live in — though we should perhaps say “town” instead, since its population is around 16,000.
+The council gave it a cost of living index of 85.0, making it the fourth-cheapest city in Georgia to live in — though we should perhaps say “town” instead, since its population is around 16,100.

 Looking for a Home Loan?

 If Georgia is on your mind, you may be able to find a peach of a home — especially since the cost of living is low, relatively speaking.

 Although there are many home loans on the market to choose from, SoFi offers a range of fixed-rate mortgage loans at competitive interest rates and with as little as 5% down.

 SoFi Loan Products